 While dog requires regular bathing and grooming, cats are essentially self-cleaning.
-While they will do a pretty good job of keeping themselves clean, but you can also help by regular brushing or grooming with a FURminator, and routinely clipping their claws.
+While they will do a pretty good job of keeping themselves clean, you can also help by regular brushing or grooming with a FURminator.
+It's also important to routinely clip their claws.

 11 of 11

 Everything known about the history of cats indicates that they were indeed once worshiped as gods.
 The Great Sphinx of Giza is said to have the head of a Pharaoh and the body of a lion.

 The original cat which was domesticated by both the Egyptians and the occupants of the area now called Cyprus, though perhaps larger and wilder, still closely resembled our cats today.
 In fact, our Egyptian Mau today bears a definite resemblance to the African wildcat.
 This is interesting because, in Egypt, cats... were called Miw, and alternatively "Miu" and "Mau," all reminders of the sound cats make.